chwalters/core/intelora/signals/event/README.md

 ### Web clock radio

 Let's make a complete example.
-We want Kalliope to wake us up each morning of working day (Monday to friday) at 7:30 AM and:
+We want Intelora to wake us up each morning of working day (Monday to friday) at 7:30 AM and:
 - Wish us good morning
 - Give us the time
 - Play our favourite web radio